Appearance

 --worker-job-size microActionCable

-To use ActionCable with Redis, update config/cable.yml:
+To use ActionCable with Redis, construct the URL string directly in your config/cable.yml:

 yaml